June 4, 2019

 It’s no simple task to replicate a golden hour sunset in a studio.
 It’s also expensive to mimic neon lighting.
 Want it to look moonlit?
 Yeah, that’s not easy either.
 Depending on your vision and budget, you’ll want to plan your shoot at the exact right day and time for ideal results.
 From there, your photographer can add or omit lighting to enhance your images and bring your vision to life.

 Not all portraits have just you in them.
 Sometimes you need random passerby and people in the background to help set the scene.
-It would be weird to take a lifestyle portrait at a carnival and not see other people at the stands or in line for the rides, right?
+It would be weird to take a editorial portrait at a carnival and not see other people at the stands or in line for the rides, right?
 So long as you can’t recognize anyone, they won’t need a model release either.
 Simple and easy.
 You obviously can’t direct them, but part of the magic is the randomness of it!

 If you don’t like the spot, you’ve set up, just pick up and move somewhere else.
 I encourage location scouting before any session to avoid hunting for too long.
 The fact remains that if we arrive at a site, and something isn’t right or as expected; there’s not much stopping you from saying, “Let’s try another spot.”
 On the flip side, if you want a shoot with multiple settings, then shooting on location gives you the flexibility to walk or drive to the next spot.
 The only set up required is your photographer’s gear and any props you may be using.